benmellin/FeedForward-NN-Projects/README.md

 ### Classify Cifar 10
 - The goal of this project is to create a convolutional neural network to classify images in the CIFAR 10 data set, which contains 60,000 32x32 color images of 10 different classes.
+- My code correctly classifies the images in the test set 81% of the time.
 - Here is a link to the dataset: https://www.cs.toronto.edu/~kriz/cifar.html
 - I use the pytorch library for the implementation of this project.
-- This is my unique solution to a project created for Mike X Cohen's "A Deep Understanding of Deep Learning Class"
+- This is my unique solution to a project created for Mike X Cohen's "A Deep Understanding of Deep Learning" class.
-- Much of the code is adapted from this course
+- Much of the code is adapted from this course.
 - To best preserve the integrity of this notebook, I've attached the link below instead of posting it here directly: https://colab.research.google.com/drive/1971Y4V0eTrZaIhJsBzaKNyLXa_sd8uOB?usp=sharing